 Peters suggests that families who want to learn more start by learning the Indigenous history of where they are.
 You can look on this map to see what Native American tribe lived where you live now.

-“They could become an ally to Indigenous communities by supporting their causes, either with donated time or money," Wilbur said.
+“They could become an ally to Indigenous communities by supporting their causes, either with donated time or money," Wilbur says.
 "Thanksgiving allows all of us to evaluate how we are being of service to community, so rather than centering what I’m grateful for once a year, we could ask ourselves, 'How we are expressing that gratitude in a way that gives back?'”